 OK, so you’ve set a goal to lose a specific amount of weight.
 You keep dreaming about your scale hitting that goal number.

 Two recent research studies each say that you shouldn’t focus too much on your goal of losing weight.

-Another great study by the University of Chicago monitored over 100 students at a gym.
+The University of Chicago monitored over 100 students at a gym.
 Prior to their workouts, one group was asked what their goals were for working out.
 The other group was asked to describe their process of exercising.

-Students from the goal-oriented group said they planned to run farther than the process-oriented group – but in the end they wound up exercising ten minutes less than the process-oriented group.
+Students from the goal-oriented group said they planned to run farther than the process-oriented group.
+But in the end they wound up exercising ten minutes less than the process-oriented group.

 When you’re focused on the process of exercise, then you wind up doing a better job at the process of exercise – because that’s your top priority.

 Already Stop Emotional Eating has helped many thousands of people from around the world to slim down and feel good – including myself!
 These tools helped me to lose 20 pounds in 3 months.
 Plus I’ve keep the weight off for over 6 years – and still going strong!

 Learn my story of recovery from stress eating & grab my tools here!